bobotran/microtiming-genre/README.md

-> Forked from the FMA GitHub Repository
+> Forked from the FMA GitHub Repository.
 > Original files of interest are: Training.ipynb and Exploration.ipynb